N2PK VNA - Not your Dad's grid dip meter

 As far as I can tell, there was no problem fitting the parts in (I was expecting some of them may bump into each other).
 Like with the original layout, the transformers leads had to be trimmed in order to fit the footprint on the board.

-From now on I will be working on evaluating the detectors noise floor, as Paul advised.
 Shown below is a screenshot of the Detector 2 noise floor.
-The VNA board with no enclosure or any grounding, laying on the bench, surrounded by the switching power supplies and overhead daylight bulbs showed -110dB noise up to 50MHz.
+The VNA board with no enclosure or any grounding, sitting on the bench, surrounded by the switching power supplies and overhead daylight bulbs showed -110dB noise up to 50MHz.
 Nice.

 second detector noise